 Möbel + ArchitekturAn interview with Andreas Murkudis

 I meet Andreas Murkudis in his eponymous concept store on a late spring morning in Berlin.
 The space, a vast 1000 square former print factory, stands quiet and serene before the day’s business begins.
 The sharp clack of an assistant’s shoes echo from somewhere at the back of the shop.
-I wander around for ten minutes, observing the clothes and ornaments that I know from reading past interviews have been minutely curated by Murkudis.
-The man himself enters at the front of the shop and wanders over to me.
-Clad in a navy knit and dark slacks with a close crop of salt and pepper hair, his subtly considered appearance somewhat mirrors the deeply tasteful presentation of his collections.
-We spend the next hour talking about his fifteen years working in the art scene, how Berlin has changed in that period and AM Möbel + Architektur, the sister store to AM which is dedicated to design and furniture.
+I wander around for 10 minutes, observing the clothes and ornaments that I know from reading past interviews have been minutely curated by Murkudis.
+The man himself enters at the front of the shop and walks over to me.
+Clad in navy knit and dark slacks with a close crop of salt and pepper hair, his subtly considered appearance somewhat mirrors the deeply tasteful presentation of his collections.
+We spend the next hour talking about his 15 years working in the art scene, how Berlin has changed in that period, and AM Möbel + Architektur, the sister store to AM which is dedicated to design and furniture.

 Tell us about your initial interests in furniture and design.

 Actually, everything started with design.
-I learned a lot about architecture and design in the Werkbundarchiv which later became the Museum der Dinge in Berlin.
+I learned a lot about architecture and design in the Werkbundarchiv, which later became the Museum der Dinge in Berlin.
 The Werkbund, founded in 1907, was the precursor institution to Bauhaus.
-After working in this museum for many years, I opened my first store as a short term pilot project and after this worked I decided to open my first store in Münzstraße in Berlin Mitte.
+After working in this museum for many years, I opened my first store as a short term pilot project, and after this worked I decided to open my first store in Münzstraße in Berlin Mitte.
 You could mainly buy clothes there, and other things I liked.
 Soon after, I began to offer furniture there because it made sense to me to see everything in the bigger picture.

-In 2008 I opened a separate furniture shop in Mitte on the second floor of the building.
+In 2008, I opened a separate furniture shop in Mitte on the second floor of the building.
 There, I began to represent the brands with whom I still work today.
-There came a point when there not enough room for the fashion brands we were stocking, so we decided to completely separate them.
+There came a point when there wasn’t enough room for the fashion brands we were stocking, so we decided to completely separate them.
 This is why on Potsdamer Straße 77 there is a store dedicated to furniture and interior design.

 We have a very talented team with which we offer complete interior and architecture consultancy services.
 Our clients, who come from all over the world, really appreciate that.
 You see I like to dig deep and dive into details.
 Objects and their beauty need space to unfold and I love to give it to them – this is why I now rented another space, which is not a store but a big area where I can make temporary exhibitions with brands and artists whose work I would like to show on a bigger, more comprehensive scale.